 The artigo is still half finished, but we recommend opening it to read the following later:

 The movie 47 Ronins

-There are some versions of films that represent the bravery of these ronins, but currently the most recent is the film 47 Ronin.
+There are a few movie versions that represent the bravery of these ronin, but currently the most recent is the movie 47 Ronin.
 The film is North American produced in 2013, under the direction of Carl Rinsch.
-Of course, like most feature films that portray some fact, there were adaptations to draw more public attention.
+Of course, like most feature films that portray some event, there were adaptations to draw more public attention.

 In the film 47 ronin has tournaments with the right to fight and armor, the presence of mystical creatures and even a sorceress who transforms into a fox that represents a spy of Kira.
 Another thing that can not fail to draw even more public attention is the part of romance that occurs when Asano's daughter falls in love with a bastard who later enters the group of ronin.